RayyanWebDev/student-management-client-project/README.md

 ## Navbar

-The navbar contains essential navigation links like Home, All Classes, Teach on [Your Website], and Sign In.
+The navbar contains essential navigation links like Home, All Classes, Teach on Adroit, and Sign In.
 For logged-in users, it displays the profile picture.
 Clicking the profile picture reveals options like User Name, Dashboard, and Logout.

 ## Homepage